jiechuhan/Activities/Week05/day03/03-Stu_Mini-Bank/README.md

 ## Instructions

 Update the `createMiniBank` function to achieve the following:

+Create a constructor function MiniBank(initialBalance)

-1. Add another private value of `statement` that should be set to an array with one value, `0`.
+1. Add property `statement` that should be set to an array with one value, initialBalance`.
 This array will contain all transactions made with the MiniBank objects.

 2. Add a `setBalance` function that takes a value and updates the private `statement` value to it.